Gloriosa superba L.

 Color: Yellow and orange-scarlet, aging a deeper shade of orange-red to purple

 Bloom Time: Summer

-Gloriosa superba is a deciduous, summer-growing climber up to 5 feet (1.5 m) tall, with tuberous roots.
-The slender stems are produced annually and are upright to scrambling and can grow up to 13.3 feet (4 m) long.
+Gloriosa superba is a deciduous summer-growing climber with tuberous roots.
+The slender stems are produced annually.
+They are upright to scrambling and grow up to 13.3 feet (4 m) long.
 Tubers sprout in spring, and a tuber sends up 1 to 6 stems.
-The leaves are shiny, bright green, and are tipped in a tendril, which will cling to anything it touches.
-The stems die back in late summer, and the tubers are dormant during winter.
+Leaves are bright green and tipped in a tendril, which will cling to anything it touches.
+Stems die back in late summer, and the tubers are dormant during winter.
 The showy flowers are borne on long pedicels on the upper parts of the stems in summer.
 They are usually bi-colored yellow and orange-scarlet, aging a deeper shade of orange-red to purple.
 There is also a pure yellow form.

 How to Grow and Care

 Select a location that receives six to eight hours of direct sunlight a day.
 In southern climates, a location that allows the vines to grow in full sun while the roots of the plant remain shaded is the best location for growing a Gloriosa Lily plant.
 Some protection from the afternoon sun may be needed as well.

-Prepare the soil by tilling to a depth of 8 inches (20 cm) and amending with generous amounts of organic matter such as peat moss, compost, or well-rotted manure.
-Organic matter improves both drainage and aeration and provides a slow-release fertilizer to your Gloriosa Lilies.
+Prepare the soil by tilling it to a depth of 8 inches (20 cm) and amending it with generous amounts of organic matter such as peat moss, compost, or well-rotted manure.
+Organic matter improves drainage and aeration and provides a slow-release fertilizer to your Gloriosa Lilies.